 - 1. Overall, we remain at an academic level that shows significant need.
-In ELA, overall students are 72.5 points below standard, English learners trail at 84 points below standard and Students with Disabilities are very low at 137.1 points below standard.
+In ELA, there are 5 student groups in red (English Learner 91.4 points below, Hispanic 74.4 points below, Homeless 89.1 points below, socioeconomically disadvantaged 71.7 points below, and students with disabilities 153.2 points below.
 In Math, all students are 82 points below standard, English Learners are 113.8 points below standard, and Students with Disabilities at a very low 147.3 points below standard. - 2.
-Student with disabilities continue trail behind students without an IEP in all areas as noted above and in local data (STAR), in Reading students with a disability are at 38.8%.
+Student with disabilities continue trail behind students without an IEP in all areas as noted above and in local data (STAR), in Reading students with a disability are at 6.5% whereas students without a disability are at 38.8%.
 In Math, the trend is similar with students with a disability scoring 12.7% proficient and students without a disability scoring 50.1% proficient. - 3.
 English Leaner testing results identify students at 4 levels.
 Agua Caliente has 7.96% at Level 4, 33.44% at Level 3, 31.53% at Level 2, and 27.07% at Level 1, showing a significant need (more than 60%) of students in need of major English language support.
 Overall, 44.3% of students progressed one level, 39.6% of students maintained their level, and 16.2% of students dropped a level. - 4.
-Student absences are posing a challenge to our students, we have planned for increasing aide hours to provide intervention support on Wednesdays afternoons and before/after school.
+Student absences are posing a challenge to our students, we have planned to continue our support for our community liaison with overtime hours to provide outreach for families to participate in intervention support on Wednesday afternoons and before/after school as well as providing support for independent studies.
 Currently the attendance rate is 93.2% of students regularly attending school.